ahidayati/exam-pdo-php/README.md

 # exam-pdo-php

 This repository is created to submit an exam on PHP Data Object (15/12/2021). <br>
-Note to Jules: I didn't had enough time to fix the bug on song update and delete artist 😓
+Note to Jules: I didn't have enough time to fix the bug on song update and delete artist 😓

 ## Import Database